JuliaGeometry/Quaternions.jl/docs/src/examples/rotations.md

 Rotations with quaternions have the following properties:

 * An additive inverse of a unit quaternion represents the same rotation.
-* Unit quaternion is more efficient to represent rotation than rotation matrix.
+* A unit quaternion is more efficient for representing a rotation than a rotation matrix.
     * High computation accuracy
     * High computation performance, both in time and memory
 * A conjugate of a unit quaternion represents the inverse rotation.